-Medical, Vision and Dental Coverage
+Medical, Vision and Dental Coverage; Employee Assistance Program

-Under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), you and your covered family members may extend your medical, vision and dental coverage if coverage ends because of a "qualifying event" (described in this section).
+Under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), you and your covered family members may extend your medical, vision and dental coverage and/or your participation in the Employee Assistance Program if coverage ends because of a "qualifying event" (described in this section).
 You and your covered family members may extend coverage for a certain period of time by paying the full group rate plus an administrative charge (usually 2%).